hawkinsw/QoOID/draft-olden-ippm-qoo.md

 NRPoU is the points of uselessness.
-With percentiles and milliseconds i is the length of NRP / NRPoU latency per percentile requirements ML is Measured Latency in percentiles and milliseconds Example requirements and measured latency:
+With percentiles and milliseconds i is the length of NRP / NRPoU latency per percentile requirements ML is Measured Latency in percentiles and milliseconds

+## Example requirements and measured latency:
 NRP: 4 Mbps {99,250},{99.9,350}
 NRPoU:  {99,400},{99.9,401}
 Measured Latency: ....
 99p = 350ms, 99.9p = 352ms
+Measured Minumum bandwidth: 32 Mbps / 28Mbps

 Then the QoO is defined:
 QoO = Min(  ((1-(350 - 250)/(400-250))*100),((1-(352 - 350)/(401-350))*100))